Arthur Drakeford: Political career

 Drakeford was elected as the member for the Victorian Legislative Assembly seat of Essendon in 1927, but was defeated in 1932, partly as a result of his opposition to the fiscally conservative Premiers' Plan drawn up in response to the Great Depression.
 In the 1934 federal election, he was elected as the member for Maribyrnong and held it until the 1955 election.
 Following the coming to power of the Curtin government in October 1941, during World War II, he became Minister for the Air and Minister for Civil Aviation and held both positions until Labor's defeat at the 1949 election.
 He concentrated on obtaining resources for the Royal Australian Air Force and attempting to sort out its leadership problems, rather than intervening in military strategy.
 He was a member of War Cabinet from 1941 to 1946, and Minister for the Navy from August to November 1946, on the resignation of Norman Makin to become Ambassador to the United States.

 After the war, Drakeford concentrated on the establishment of a state-owned airline.
 He set up the Australian National Airlines Commission, which established Trans Australia Airlines in 1946.
 Although Labor had intended it to be a monopoly, that was invalidated by the High Court under section 51(i) of the Australian Constitution, which guarantees free trade between the states.
 In 1947, he was in charge of the purchase of Qantas Empire Airways Ltd from Imperial Airways and its establishment as Australia's flag carrier.
 In 1947, he became president of the first assembly of the permanent body of the International Civil Aviation Organization in Montreal, Quebec, Canada.

 Drakeford lost his seat at the 1955 election, as a result of the 1954 Labor Party split which led to the creation of the Democratic Labor Party (DLP).
 While he had a large lead on the first count, on the second count, DLP preferences flowed overwhelmingly to Liberal challenger Philip Stokes, allowing Stokes to win by only 114 votes.

 Drakeford died in 1957 at his home in the Melbourne suburb of Moonee Ponds, survived by his wife and their four daughters.
 The son of his first marriage, Arthur Drakeford Jr. represented the Legislative Assembly seat of Essendon from 1945 to 1947 and Pascoe Vale from 1955 to 1958.
+The writer and composer Louis Drakeford has been named as a brother.